inesosman/OIAR/README.md

 # **OIAR** (**O**ntology **I**ntegration with **A**lignment **R**euse)
 OIAR is an approach for creating a new ontology resulting from a simple merge of multiple ontologies using pairwise alignments between them.
-It automatically customizes and merges multiple large ontologies in very short times.
+It automatically customizes and merges multiple large ontologies in a holistic way and in very short times.

 Let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
 We will merge them using reference alignments between all possible ontology pairs.
 This will ensure a complete semantic interoperability between them.
 All tests were performed with a confidence threshold equal to 0.0, so we kept all correspondences / cells of the input alignments.